In Your House 17: Ground Zero – Now THIS Is A Fight!

 Vince is losing it on commentary which is just such great foreshadowing.
 JR says he hopes he gets better soon.
 You know what’s coming don’t you?
 Yep, there it is.
 Kick, wham stunner.
 Love holds back Austin until he leaves.
 The fans have lost their minds as this is Austin at his best.
 They’re all over Slaughter here as it was him that decided to strip the belt from Austin.

-Doc is in the back with Owen and the Bulldog who are PISSED over what Austin did.
+Doc is in the back with Owen and the Bulldog who are FURIOUS over what Austin did.
 They say he should be arrested for assault which is just incorrect.
 He should be arrested for battery.
 Vince calls Austin a jackass on commentary.

 Tag Titles: Headbangers vs. LOD vs. Godwinns vs. Owen/Bulldog

 This is elimination style which is a fun way to make the title match interesting.
 No one knew what to make of the Headbangers at the time.
 They were just weird to say the least.
 We get a mini advertisement about One Night Only which was a European PPV which had Bulldog vs. Shawn for the European Title.
 Hawk and Animal say they want the belts back and to beat up the Godwinns.